IrsalHa/irsalha/README.md

 <h2>Important message!</h2>
 - Currently im closed for the BLS/DA/PA bcz google update.
 <hr>
-- Im not releasing the source code but you can use it, here http://3.1.194.229/
+- Im not releasing the source code but you can use it, here http://3.1.194.229/ or you can use my API for your own website
 <hr>